fmaguire/mag_sim_paper/manuscript.md

 ### Code availability

-All code used is available at github.com/fmaguire/MAG_gi_plasmid_analysis
+All analysis and plotting code used is available at github.com/fmaguire/MAG_gi_plasmid_analysis

 ### Acknowledgements

-This work was supported primarily by a Donald Hill Family Fellowship held by FM Additionally, WYVL and BJ are supported by CIHR-CGSD and SFU graduate scholarships.
+This work was supported primarily by a Donald Hill Family Fellowship held by F.M.
+W.Y.V.L. and B.J. hold Canadian Institute of Health Research (CIHR) doctoral scholarships.
-KG is supported by an NSERC-CREATE and SFU graduate scholarship.
+K.G. is supported by a Natural Sciences and Engineering Research Council of Canada (NSERC) Collaborative Research and Training Experience (CREATE) scholarship.
+Additionally this work was partially supported by Simon Fraser University, as well as Genome Canada and NSERC grants to R.G.B. and F.S.L.B.

 ### Author Information

+These authors contributed equally: Finlay Maguire & Baofeng Jia

 #### Affiliations

-_Faculty of Computer Science, Dalhousie University, Halifax, NS, Canada_ Finlay Maguire, & Robert G. Beiko
+_Faculty of Computer Science, Dalhousie University, Halifax, NS, Canada_

+Finlay Maguire, & Robert G. Beiko

-_Department of Molecular Biology and Biochemistry, Simon Fraser University, Burnaby, BC, Canada_ Baofeng Jia, Kristen Gray, Wing Yin Venus Lau, & Fiona S.L.
+_Department of Molecular Biology and Biochemistry, Simon Fraser University, Burnaby, BC, Canada_

+Baofeng Jia, Kristen Gray, Wing Yin Venus Lau, & Fiona S.L.
 Brinkman

 #### Contributions

-FM and BJ conceived and designed the study, wrote the manuscript, and generated the figures.
+F.M. and B.J. conceived and designed the study, performed MAG analyses, generated the figures, and wrote the manuscript.
-FM, BJ, WYVL, and KG performed analyses.
+W.Y.V.L. and K.G. assisted in the analysis of genomic island and plasmid gene content analysis.
 All authors contributed to and approved the manuscript.

 #### Corresponding authors